 Since 2006, Franck and Roxane CHANTEREAU have rescued chimpanzees from the wildlife trade.
 Their sanctuary was built to (1) enforce laws on Congolese wildlife – especially endangered species! and (2) to rehabilitate all these victims of ape trafficking before releasing them back to the wild.

-However, since February 2021 and with the arrival of the 20 Congolese monkeys repatriated from Zimbabwe, J.A.C.K. officially became a PRIMATE sanctuary for all kind of primates!
+However, since February 2021 and with the arrival of the 20 Congolese monkeys repatriated from Zimbabwe, J.A.C.K. has officially become a REHABILITATION CENTRE for all kind of primates!

 How the monkeys were smuggled, rescued and repatriated to the DRC

 In September 2020, a truck smuggling monkeys from the Democratic Republic of Congo to South Africa was intercepted in Zimbabwe on a route that some investigators believe is commonly used to traffic wildlife before exporting them overseas.